A short story about Tenney Park and the Tenney-Lapham neighborhood, told by James Shulkin.

 Interviewer: Great, thank you for joining us, James.
 What is your connection to Tenney Park or the Tenney-Lapham neighborhood?

-So he was the first director of pharmacy at the Veterans Administration and in order to be close to his work because I don’t ever recall him driving a car, I think he needed to be on the bus line and so they bought a house on Sherman Avenue right here in the neighborhood.
+So he was the first director of pharmacy at the Veterans Administration and in order to be close to his work, because I don’t ever recall him driving a car, I think he needed to be on the bus line.
+And so they bought a house on Sherman Avenue right here in the neighborhood.
 It’s, the address of the house is 2002 Sherman Avenue.
-And I always remembered that number, but, I’m always heartened to see as I drive by that house still that the same house numbers on that same little sign are still on that house, even though they bought that house, built that house probably in 1954-55, those house numbers are still there.
+And I always remembered that number, but, I’m always heartened to see as I drive by that house still, that the same house numbers on that same little sign are still on that house, even though they bought that house, built that house, probably in 1954-55, those house numbers are still there.

-And if you know where that is, 2002 is approximately where across the street from Bus’s Tavern, which is also as I recall part of that neighborhood for that many years.
-So my grandparents lived, at 2002 Sherman Avenue for many many years, and then he of course was moved over to the Veteran’s Hospital on University Avenue.
+And if you know where that is, 2002 is approximately where--across the street from Bus’s Tavern, which is also, as I recall, part of that neighborhood for that many years.
+So my grandparents lived at 2002 Sherman Avenue for many, many years, and then he of course was moved over to the Veteran’s Hospital on University Avenue.

-My grandmother was very active in local politics, somewhat, I remember that she was always volunteering for the polling day, for the voting day.
-She would always help to, enroll voters and make sure people got to vote.
+My grandmother was very active in local politics, somewhat.
+I remember that she was always volunteering for the polling day, for the voting day.
+She would always help to, uh, enroll voters and make sure people got to vote.
 So I think, their, their background being Russian immigrants they felt very strongly about, ah protecting the rights of the individuals helping them to vote and she was very active in causes like that.